dmschreiber/advent-of-code-2020/readme.md

 ```

 ```
-customs questions are 6930
+Part 1 customs questions are 6930
-customs questions are 3585
+Part 2 customs questions are 3585
-Day 6 complete in 2.383709ms
+Day 6 complete in 974.065µs
 ```